What is VERIFY?

 Each piece of content published on VERIFY has metadata associated with it.
 This metadata is bound to the digital asset through the publisher's signature.

 Publishers can provide additional information surrounding the creation of the digital assets.
-For example, a publisher of a image may provide information on the device, location, and identity who captured the photograph to attest to the legitimacy of its subject matter.
+For example, a publisher of an image may provide information on the device, location, and identity who captured the photograph to attest to the legitimacy of its subject matter.